-My research project focuses on the interplay between environmental ethics and the ethics of war.
-I explore the ethical relations between humans beings and the non-human environment in the context of war and armed conflict.
-I argue that given anthropogenic climate change and ecological damage, as well as the environmental impacts of warfare, environmental concerns ought to be incorporated into the moral evaluation of violent conflict.
-As part of this endeavour, I examine the implications of incorporating moral concern to the other-than-human world to the rightful resort to, and conduct of, armed violence.
-My aim is to reassess and rethink the tenets of Just War Theory by using radical, non-anthropocentric perspectives in environmental ethics.
+Her research project focuses on the interplay between environmental ethics and the ethics of war.
+She explores the ethical relations between humans beings and the non-human environment in the context of war and armed conflict.
+As part of this endeavour, she examines the implications of incorporating moral concern to the other-than-human world to the rightful resort to, and conduct of, armed violence.
+She uses a critical, non-anthropocentric perspective in environmental ethics to radically re-think the tenets of Just War Theory.

-2013 - Exchange Programme, Globalization and Sustainable Development, Venice International University.
+Exchange Programme, Globalization and Sustainable Development, Venice International University (2013)

 Awards and Scholarships